-- In other words, focusing on your emotions in a constructive and mindful manner as well as distracting yourself is better for your mood than the focused attention on the symptoms of your distress.
+- In other words, focusing on your emotions constructively and mindfully, as well as distracting yourself, is better for your mood than the focused attention on the symptoms of your distress.

-- But while habitual distraction results in better mood outcomes, people that are high in habitual mindfulness tended to show stronger negative mood reduction, specifically after the induction of a mindful self-focus.
+- But while habitual distraction results in better mood outcomes, people who are high in habitual mindfulness tended to show stronger negative mood reduction, specifically after the induction of mindful self-focus.

 The study shows that mindful self-focus and distraction are both able to reduce negative mood in depressed patients specifically.
-But with mindful self-focus, you are able to reduce negative moods long-term.
-The reason for this is that mindful self-focus is a technique that promotes (self-)awareness, and better processes emotions in a constructive manner, and internal conflicts can be brought to resolution.
+But with mindful self-focus, you can reduce negative moods long-term.
+The reason for this is that mindful self-focus is a technique that promotes (self-)awareness, and better processes emotions constructively, and internal conflicts can be brought to resolution.

 Distraction, on the other hand, evades the processing of emotions.
 When I get overwhelmed, I might distract myself with something by channeling my focus elsewhere.
 This can effectively reduce my emotional state as I divert focus away from my triggers.
 But while this allows me to self-regulate, it doesn’t lead to insight or self-awareness.